IncursusInc/sitecommander/README.md

 SiteCommander features include:

 - Implemented as a Drupal block, so you can put it on the same page as other blocks to make your own dashboard
+- Interface
   - Tabbed interface for ease of navigation
+  - Most data elements are updated via AJAX in near-realtime
+  - Most site actions are performed via AJAX for a seamless experience
 - Main Dashboard for primary site actions
   - Breakdown of published nodes by type, with shortcuts to create new nodes, or browse nodes by type
   - Interactive content tag cloud (based on tags/taxonomy)